yuliu0322/yuliu0322.github.io/_talks/2025-05-22-self-cooling-nanocomposites.md

 Poster presentation at the International Symposium on Sustainable Cooling Systems (ISSCS), Virginia Tech.

-This work investigated bioinspired chitin nanofiber–gelatin nanocomposites for passive radiative cooling applications and sustainable thermal management.
+At ISSCS 2026, I presented our latest research on bioinspired self-cooling nanocomposites based on chitin nanofibers and gelatin.
+The materials exhibited enhanced mechanical properties, including increased stiffness and strength, while retaining high flexibility.
+They also achieved effective passive radiative and evaporative cooling, demonstrating promise as sustainable materials for thermal management applications.